GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

         ```

     1. Backup the state of the `devops` project to the newly created state
-        bucket by running the following commands and answer `yes` when prompted.
+        bucket by running the following command.

         ```shell
-        terraform init
+        terraform init -force-copy
         ```

 1. (Optional) To deploy Continuous Integration (CI) and Continuous Deployment